kieubo90/kieubo90/README.md

 🎓 **Studying:** I'm currently diving deep into the world of code at <a href="https://www.hive.fi/en/" target="_blank">**Hive**</a>.

-🔍 **Current Specialization:** My current expertise lies in C and C++.
-These languages have been the backbone of my coding journey, helping me grasp core programming concepts and methodologies.
+🔍 **Current Specialization:** My current expertise is about Game development or Game design.

 🚀 **Always Learning:** I have an insatiable appetite for growth and consistently challenge myself to step beyond my comfort zone.
 In the world of code, as in the kitchen, I believe there's always a new recipe or technique waiting to be mastered.

-:books: **Self-Learning:** Thanks to platforms like Udemy and Coursera.
+:books: **Self-Learning:** Thanks to platforms like Udemy and Coding game.

 ✉️ **Stay in Touch:** I'm always open to connecting with fellow developers, sharing knowledge, and exploring new opportunities.
 Feel free to send me an email!